PMA Service Design

 - Working with USDS and OPM, our team also ran the Customer Experience Hiring Pilot through the first-ever government-wide SME-QA process to attract more CX talent to the Federal Government.
 More than 800 applicants applied for 30 new “CX Strategist” positions across more than a dozen agencies.
 Twenty Subject Matter Experts reviewed, interviewed, and selected a cohort of amazing talent in six weeks.
 We recently kicked off our pilot cohort of more than 18 outstanding individuals, many starting a role in Federal service for the first time.

 - Working with the Lab at OPM this summer, we developed and launched a new CX training program called Amplify geared towards supporting Federal teams seeking to mature their customer understanding practices (one of the lowest-scoring functions across all HISPs in both FY19 and FY20 CX maturity assessments).
 Quickly shifting its entire format due to the COVID-19 pandemic, the program included remote town hall convenings, six training modules with accompanying videos, remote coaching from Lab Service Designers, and share-out forums.
-All of the modules will be accessible to federal agencies on OMB Max.
+All of the modules are available to Federal agencies on OMB Max.
 By focusing on understanding customer contexts and needs the development of Federal products and services is more certain to meet their needs, resulting in more positive experiences with those agencies.
-After reorienting the program to be entirely virtual, it carried forward with six federal agencies and completed in August.
+After reorienting the program to be entirely virtual, it carried forward with six Federal agencies and completed in August.

 - Working with GSA’s TTS Feedback Analytics team, we partnered with the leaders of 24 services, such as VA outpatient care and Farmers.gov, to build a Cross Agency CX Dashboard.
 The intent is to collect feedback from the public so we can better understand what matters to them, target service improvements accordingly, and discuss best practices to improve CX operations.
 We are now collecting more than 1.1 million surveys per quarter.
 Correlation analysis on that data suggests ease of completing a service online, and the efficiency or amount of time to do so strongly influence satisfaction and trust.
 An update to performance.gov/CX on September 17 showcases some of this data and we will continue to update this site to publish feedback data from all the HISPs.